Uraxii/project-corridor/Naous - The Still World.md

-# Nous - The Still World Lore
+# Naous - The Still World Lore

 ## The Fundamental Nature of the World